LuhanSheng/IP_Multicasting/README.md

 Implementation of the receiver of SRIMP is in folder semi-reliable-multicast/multicast_receive

 ## Run this demo
-1. Download or pull this repository to your machine.
+1. Download or clone this repository to your machine.
 2. Construct the multicast network topology.
 ```
 cd semi-reliable-multicast